 Pressure and temperature of air is increased.
 Then air can be converted to liquid phase.
 That liquid air is done fractional distillation.
 From this method N2 is separated.

 CO + H2O(g) → H2(g) + CO2(g)

-Hydrogen and nitrogen react and give ammonia.
+Hydrogen and nitrogen react with each other and give ammonia as the product.
 But this reaction is a reversible one.
-After starting the reaction, it will start the backward reaction to give hydrogen and nitrogen.
-Forward reaction is a exothermic.
+After starting the reaction, it will start the backward reaction after sometime to give back hydrogen and nitrogen gases.
+Forward reaction is an exothermic reaction.

 Standard enthalpy of the reaction is -46 kJ mol-1.
 This value is important in designing a new haber process plant to calculate energy requirement of the process.

 4000C - 4500C temperature is applied.

 In forward reaction, two molecules are given by reacting four molecules. ( one N2 molecule + three H2 molecules).
 Therefore pressure is decreased due to reduction of number of molecules.
 With that, volume is decreased due to decrease of number of molecules.
 So increasing the pressure will bring the reaction more forward (producing more NH3).
 But Equipments which are affordable to high pressure are expensive.
 Also to generate high pressure, cost is high.

-Therefore Around 200 atm pressure should be given.
+Therefore Around 200 atm pressure should be maintained inside the reactor.

 1:3 N2 : H2 volume ratio